-• Your first line of assistance should be to take a break, skim through the book, lectures, notes, and Internet.
-If you cannot find the answer yourself after some searching, you should then communicate with your fellow classmates.

-• If you and your classmates cannot find a solution, then asking the TAs or I by discussion board.

-• Contacting us by email is a poor way to ask a question, not because email is bad, but that questions can usually benefit the whole class,

-• Traditional students form study groups for a reason, I strongly encourage you to find people to support you throughout the class and throughout the other classes that you take in our online program,

-• I will have virtual office hours and review sessions via WebEx Conferencing.
+- Your first line of assistance should be to take a break, skim through the book, lectures, notes, and Internet.
+If you cannot find the answer yourself after some searching, you should then communicate with your fellow classmates. - If you and your classmates cannot find a solution, then asking the TAs or I by discussion board. - Contacting us by email is a poor way to ask a question, not because email is bad, but that questions can usually benefit the whole class, - Traditional students form study groups for a reason, I strongly encourage you to find people to support you throughout the class and throughout the other classes that you take in our online program, - I will have virtual office hours and review sessions via WebEx Conferencing.
 Portions of the office hours that address general questions that all students may have will be recorded.
 Specific questions about individual student's assignments or projects will not be recorded.
-If you request a private meeting it will not be recorded.
-Recordings of review sessions and office hours will be posted with 24 hours.

-• We have several methods of communicating, but I would prefer we use a discussion board so that we can refer back to our previous discussions and citations and build upon our previous learning.
+If you request a private meeting it will not be recorded. - We have several methods of communicating, but I would prefer we use a discussion board so that we can refer back to our previous discussions and citations and build upon our previous learning.